Robert-van-Engelen/Forth500/manual.md

 To view the internal format of a floating point value on the stack:

     FP@ 12 DUMP ↲

+All digits are stored, including the 2 or 3 guard digits of a single precision value.
+Up to 10 significant digits of a single precision values are displayed.
+This means that comparisons for equality may fail even though the numbers displayed look equal.

 The maximum depth of the floating point stack in Forth500 is 96 bytes to hold up to 8 floating point values.